-This course is designed to provide students with in-depth knowledge of and skills in research methods and the opportunity to develop further depth and breadth of knowledge in their chosen discipline area as a pathway to research higher degree study.
-It includes a substantial 18-unit research thesis so that students will be eligible to apply for scholarship opportunities as well as research higher degree entry.
+This course is designed to provide students with in-depth knowledge of and skills in research methods and the opportunity to develop further depth and breadth of knowledge in their chosen discipline area as a pathway to higher degree by research study.
+It includes a substantial 18-unit research thesis so that students will be eligible to apply for scholarship opportunities as well as higher degree by research entry.

-Students will normally be required to achieve a Grade Point Average (GPA) of at least 6.00 in the Graduate Diploma in Research Methods to be eligible to apply for research higher degree study.
+Students will normally be required to achieve a Grade Point Average (GPA) of at least 6.00 in the Graduate Diploma in Research Methods to be eligible to apply for higher degree by research study.

-The Graduate Diploma in Research Methods will include 18 units of topics such as: Communication Skills for Research Higher Degree students; Research Methods; and Research Specialisation topics, in addition to an 18-unit research project.
+The Graduate Diploma in Research Methods will include 18 units of topics such as: Communicating Research; Research Methods; and Research Specialisation topics, in addition to an 18-unit research project.

-The Graduate Diploma will enable students to develop their research skills and/or generic and transferable skills to prepare them for entry into a research higher degree.
+The Graduate Diploma will enable students to develop their research skills and/or generic and transferable skills to prepare them for entry into a higher degree by research.
 Students will gain:

 - advanced knowledge of underlying academic principles and concepts in their area of study;